wdevore/Leuron10-Dart/project/README.md

 # leuron10_dart

-A simplified linear version of Deuron9.
+A simplified linear version of Deuron9 using Triplet STDP.

 # Simulation
 Simulation works using a two step process via an input and output staging process.
 The first step is integration and second is propagation.